 - The Minnesota Water Quality Association also has information about water treatment systems.

 Printable information sheet:

 For more information, please contact us.

-This information sheet was prepared in cooperation with the federal Agency for Toxic Substances and Disease Registry (ATSDR).
+This information was prepared in cooperation with the federal Agency for Toxic Substances and Disease Registry (ATSDR).
 This statement does not imply that ATSDR has endorsed this information sheet.